QueenAnya/Bail/README.md

 # Note:
-**QueenAnya/Baileys is another version of Baileys that was originally created by Adhiraj Singh.
-ShizoWeb is Maintained and Up-to-dated with all lestest feature [Thanks for Visiting Here]**
+**@queenanya/baileys is another version of Baileys that was originally created by Adhiraj Singh. @queenanya/baileys is Maintained and Up-to-dated with all lestest feature [Thanks for Visiting Here If You Any Questions/Query Please Open A Issue In GitHub Repository]**

-## Maintainer Of QueenAnya/Baileys
+## Maintainer Of @queenanya/baileys
- ** • Team PikaBotz. **
+ ** •Team PikaBotz. **

 # QueenAnya/Baileys - Typescript/Javascript WhatsApp Web API